fagiolini/fagiolini.github.io/about.md

 ### Goal

-This website aims to help people to integrate more #easypeasy #plantbased #nutricious recipes in their diet.
+This website aims at helping people to integrate more #easypeasy #plantbased #nutricious recipes in their diet.

 ### About Us